Al0kKumar/task-manager/README.md

 # Task Manager

-A simple yet stylish Task Manager built using **React, Tailwind CSS, and GSAP** for smooth animations.
+A Task Manager built using **React, Tailwind CSS, and GSAP** for smooth animations.
 This app allows users to add, toggle, and delete tasks seamlessly.

 ## 🚀 Features
 - ✅ Add new tasks with ease